kirbycp-g/cloud-hackathons/hacks/pompt-a-thon/README.md

 - Basic knowledge of Google Workspace.

 > [!NOTE]
-> Its a good idea to record your prompts as you expereiment and see what reposnses you get.
+> Its a good idea to record your prompts as you experiment and see what responses you get.
 During the challenge there should be a shared document by your coach that you can use to copy in prompts, edit, and copy back into your workspace.

 ## Contributors
 - Chris Kirby